Role of the External Moderator

 External Moderators may advise and assist organizational members (MIP) in the development of their training and accrediting procedures in respect of UKCP and HIPC policies and procedures.

 Functions of External Moderator

-- To act as interpreters of UKCP and HIPC policies and thus need to be familiar with the requirements of the UKCP and HIPC section in this regard.
+- To act as interpreters of UKCP and HIPC policies and to be familiar with the requirements of the UKCP and HIPC section in this regard.